COVID-IWG/epimargin/paper/paper.md

 # Summary

+public health officials and policymakers must ask: what is the current situation?
+How is the situation likely to evolve? and,

+The `epimargin` software package consists of:
+1. a set of estimation procedures for epidemiological metrics such as the reproductive rate ($R_t$),

+2. a flexible, stochastic epidemiological model informed by estimated metrics and reflecting real-world epidemic and geographic structure, and

+3. a set of tools to evaluate different public health policy choices simulated by the model.

+The software is implemented in the Python 3 programming language and is built using commonly-used elements of the Python data science ecosystem, including NumPy (REF), Scipy (REF), and Pandas (REF).

 <!-- The forces on stars, galaxies, and dark matter under external gravitational
 fields lead to the dynamical evolution of structures in the universe.
 The orbits of these bodies are therefore key to understanding the formation, history, and